CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 01.md

+# Lab-01: Create a private endpoint and establish connection to azure mysql database

+## Lab scenario

+You are tasked with setting up a private endpoint and establishing a secure connection to an Azure MySQL database from an on-premises environment.
+This lab scenario involves creating a private endpoint within the Azure portal and configuring it to connect to the Azure MySQL database.
+You will also learn how to use a command prompt to securely establish a connection to the Azure MySQL database.

+## Lab objectives

+In this lab you will perform:

++   Creating a private endpoint
++   Establishing connection to azure mysql database from onprem

+## Estimated Timing: 30 minutes

-# Exercise 01: Azure Private Endpoint Setup for Secure MySQL Database Access
+### Exercise 01: Azure Private Endpoint Setup for Secure MySQL Database Access

 In this lab, you'll create a private endpoint in Azure to securely connect to a MySQL database.
 This involves configuring the endpoint and connecting it to your database.
 You'll then use a command prompt to establish a secure connection to the Azure MySQL database.

-## Task 1: Open the Azure portal
+### Task 1: Open the Azure portal

 1. On desktop Click on **Azure portal** shortcut